mmistakes/minimal-mistakes/about/index.md

 # Internship students

-Currently, we have no internship students working in our lab.
+# Maud Beeckmans

+Maud will start her internship September 2021.
+More information will follow soon!

 ---

-Please get in contact if you are interested in a research stay or an internship in our lab.
+Please [get in contact](mailto:Tom.Verguts@UGent.be) if you are interested in a research stay or an internship in our lab.